Nepal & the 2015 Earthquake

 What can you do?
 Visit the dZi Foundation website !!!!!

-Created by Scott Fletcher, Library Director from articles on Wikipedia, BBC Online, Atlantic Online, CNN Photos from Wikimedia Commons and Grolier Online Encyclopedia (subscription use permitted)
+Created from articles on Wikipedia, BBC Online, Atlantic Online, CNN Photos from Wikimedia Commons and Grolier Online Encyclopedia (subscription use permitted)